-of Applied Sciences
+or Applied Sciences

-Use of module ( in other study programs )
+Use of module (in other study programs)

-Same module in "International Business and Social Sciences", "Industrial Engineering - Specialization Communication and Information Engineering", "Information and Communication Design", and "Mobility and Logistics"
+Same module in "International Business Administration, B.A.", "Communication and Information Engineering,

+B.Sc.", "Information and Communication Design, B.A.", and "Mobility and Logistics, B.Sc."

 Weight towards final grade

 None (ungraded)

 Person in charge of module

 All professors of the faculty

 Additional information

-EE\7.01 Bachelor Workshop I: Research Methods
+EE_7.01 Bachelor Workshop I: Research Methods

-Code Workload Credits Level of module Frequency of Duration EE_7.01 150 h 5 CP 7 th semester offer 1 semester Winter semester Courses Teaching time Self- study Planned group Seminaristic lectures: 60 h / 4 60 h / 4 SWS 90 h / 6 SWS size semester hours per week (SWS) 50 students
+Code Workload Credits Level of module Frequency of Duration EE_7.01 150 h 5 CP 7 th semester offer 1 semester Winter semester Courses - 1 Teaching time Self-s study Planned group Seminaristic lectures: 60 h / 4 60 h / 4 SWS 90 h / 6 SWS size semester hours per week (SWS) 50 students

 Having completed this course, students are able to decide which research method is suitable to answer the research question they have chosen for their thesis.
-Regarding the specific requirements of scientific work students gain the competence to develop a hypothesis, to use an appropriate study setup for the verification or falsification of the hypothesis, to collect and evaluate data, to consider data quality, to discuss own work in the context of other findings and to present results in articles and contributions to conferences.
+Regarding the specific requirements of scientific work, students have gained the competence to develop a hypothesis, to use an appropriate study setup for the verification or falsification of the hypothesis, to collect and evaluate data, to consider data quality, to discuss their own work in the context of other findings and to present results in articles and contributions to conferences.